listribute/listribute/README.md

 - Check lists for TODOs, shopping lists, whatever...
 - Whish lists for birthdays, christmas, weddings, etc.
-- Share your lists with other users and receive realtime updates
+- Share your lists with other users and receive realtime updates.
 - Push notifications when new items are added, lists are shared with you, etc.

 ## Architecture

-- Native Android and iOS applications with a backend in Go.
-- RESTful API (OpenAPI) with websockets for realtime updates.
+- React Native app written in TypeScript targetting iOS and Android.
+- RESTful web API written in PHP (new version in Go pending).
+- Data stored in MariaDB, except uploads which are stored as files.

 ## Contribute